Packing six T-joins in plane graphs: Structure of a minimal counterexample

 \begin{lemma} If a $3$-face of a minimal counterexample is adjacent to at least two bigons, then it is adjacent exactly to two bigons and the other faces adjacent to these bigons are $\ge 5$-big. \end{lemma}

-\begin{proof} Let $v_1$, $v_2$ and $v_3$ be the vertices of $f$ in such an order that there is a bigon between $v_1$ and $v_2$ and between $v_1$ and $v_3$.
+\begin{proof} By Lemma~\ref{lm-3-face-trigon}, $f$ is not adjacent to a trigon, and since $G$ has no non-trivial odd cut of size six by Lemma~\ref{lm-odd-cut}, $f$ cannot be adjacent to three bigons.
+Let $v_1$, $v_2$ and $v_3$ be the vertices of $f$ in such an order that there is a bigon between $v_1$ and $v_2$ and between $v_1$ and $v_3$.
 Let $f'$ be the other face adjacent to the bigon between $v_1$ and $v_2$ and $f''$ the other face adjacent to the bigon between $v_1$ and $v_3$.
 Finally, let $v_4$ be the neighbor of $v_1$ on $f''$ different from $v_3$.
 Also see Figure~\ref{fig-3-face-23-bigon}.

-By the minimality of $G$ and Lemma~\ref{lm-swap}, the graph $G'$ obtained from $G$ by the $v_1v_2v_3v_4$-swap has a $6$-edge-coloring.
-Let $\cb$, $\cc$ and $\cd$ be the colors assigned to the edges between $v_1$ and $v_2$ and $\ce$ and $\cf$ the colors of the edges between $v_1$ and $v_3$.
-Since the edge $v_3v_4$ cannot have the color $\ce$ or $\cf$, we can assume that its color is $\ca$ or $\cb$ by symmetry.
-In the latter case, coloring the edges of the bigon between $v_1$ and $v_2$ with the colors $\cc$ and $\cd$, the edges $v_1v_4$ and $v_2v_3$ with $\cb$ and the other edges with their colors in $G'$ yields a $6$-edge-coloring of $G$.
-Hence, the color of $v_3v_4$ is $\ca$.
-Observe that this implies that the edge $v_2v_3$ is not contained in a multigon.

-Consider now the following $e$-coloring where $e$ is one of the edges of the bigon between $v_1$ and $v_2$: the edge $e$ is assigned the colors $\ca$, $\cb$ and $\cc$, the other edge of the bigon the color $\cd$, the edges $v_1v_4$ and $v_2v_3$ the color $\ca$ and the remaining edges preserve their colors.
+Consider an $e$-coloring as described in Lemma~\ref{lm-e-trigon} for the eligible sequence $v_1v_2v_3v_4$.
+Note that the two edges of the bigon between $v_1v_3$ are colored with $\ce$ and $\cf$.
 Consider a $c$-mate $M_c$ for $c\not=\ca$.
 This mate must contain all the edges of the bigons between $v_1$ and $v_2$ and between $v_1$ and $v_3$.
 Let $e_c$ be the edge of $f'$ contained in $M_c$.
 The color of $e_c$ must be $c$ and the other face containing $e_c$ must contain another edge with the color $c$.
 Consequently, it is a $\ge 4$-face.
 We conclude (by considering all choices of $c$) that $f'$ is $\ge 5$-big face.
 A symmetric argument applies to the face adjacent to the bigon between $v_1$ and $v_3$. \end{proof}

 Before considering $3$-faces adjacent to a single bigon, we have to prove the following lemma:

 \begin{lemma} In a minimal counterexample, any trigon adjacent to an $\le 2$-big face is also adjacent to an $\ge 4$-big face. \end{lemma}